Already a DIA Member? Sign in. Not a member? Join.

 Director PV, Managing partner, DADA Consultancy B.V., Netherlands

-Angela has over 15 years of experience in PV with more than a decade of functioning as a QPPV.
-She provides customized pharmacovigilance support, including QPPV provision and responsibility for the clients pharmacovigilance systems.
-After completing her PhD in 2005, she started her career in pharmacovigilance and in 2008, she joined Organon to gain experience in PV during the different mergers taking place at that time.
+Angela has almost 20 years experience in PV with 15 years of functioning as a (deputy) QPPV.
+She provides customized pharmacovigilance support, including QPPV provision & responsibility for the clients pharmacovigilance systems.
+After her PhD in 2005, she started her career in pharmacovigilance & in 2008, she joined Organon to gain experience in PV during the different mergers taking place at that time.
 In 2010, she joined DADA Consultancy to start up a department of PV consultants to take on global and local responsibilities from clients in need of PV support.
-Her personal interests lie with Compliance management and auditing, as well as Risk Management, and she recently obtained a MSc in Epidemiology.
+Her personal interests lie with Compliance management and auditing, as well as Risk Management and Medication Errors, & she recently obtained a MSc in Clinical Epidemiology.

 Gemma Jimenez Sese